 Do not hesitate to contact us.
 We offer the following types of analyses (more details in Expertise tab):

-- Morphological analysis (SEM, TEM),
+- morphological analysis (SEM, TEM),

-- Phase analysis/analysis of crystallographic orientation (SEM/EBSD, TEM/ACOM),
+- phase analysis/crystallographic orientation analysis (SEM/EBSD, TEM/ACOM),

-- Testing of mechanical properties (SEM-nanoindentation),
+- mechanical properties testing (SEM-nanoindentation),

-- in-situ microscopy (heating, strain-stress deformation).
+- in-situ microscopy (heating, pressure/strain deformation).